jacksoncouse/Guide/catalogue.md

 # Index

 The Content Contruction Kit is based on Amnesty Internaional Canada's digital content stragey.
-This strategy describes how we publish material based on a number of business rules, including the following.
+This strategy describes how we publish our catalgoue of material based on a number of business rules, including the following.

 ## Subject Classification